|University and Faculty:||University of Sydney

-OzTREKK recommends that Canadian students understand the certification requirements and procedures of their Canadian provincial licencing body prior to applying or accepting an offer of admission to a speech pathology degree.
+OzTREKK recommends that Canadian students understand the certification requirements and procedures of their Canadian provincial licensing body prior to applying or accepting an offer of admission to a speech pathology degree.

-For a detailed overview of the certification process, please review the website of the Canadian Association of Speech-Language Pathologists and Audiologists (CASLPA): http://www.caslpa.ca
+Upon graduation, you are eligible to apply to become a speech pathologist in Canada.
+For a detailed overview of the certification process, please review the website of Speech-Language & Audiology Canada (SAC).

 The Master of Speech Language Pathology program at Sydney welcomes students from all backgrounds.